LMurphy001/Foundry/README.md

 ## Features

 * Lets you generate more than html code.
 You can cast anything you like, including plain text.
-* Native PHP.
+* Mostly native PHP.
 You don't need to learn another language.
-Future phases of this project may change that.
-* Simple syntax.
-Use {$variable} in molds to replace the placeholder with the value of $variable.
+The only exception to this is if you want to include multiple rows of data, you'll need to use the {pour $data 'moldfile'} syntax in your mold, to recursively pour data within a larger array of data into another moldfile.
 * You can "chain" mold results together, i.e. use the output of *pour()* as input into a subsequent call to *pour().*
-* Use the ToArray class to adapt data into an array suitable for sending into the *pour()* method.
-* Sample molds are provided for generating text, md, and html formats.
+* Sample molds are provided for generating md and html formats.
 See the ['resources'](./resources) folder.
-* Sample input data are provided.
-See ['tests/data'](./tests/data) folder.
-* Tests are available by running *php tests/main.php* from the command line.
-Note that one of the tests intentionally produces errors to show that those errors are being caught.
+* Tests are available by running tests\runtests.bat from the command line.